 - Request that the lender provide you with a written loan payment history and a payoff figure.

-Get Your Vehicle Back
+3) Evaluate how to Get Your Vehicle Back

 The loan agreement that you sign at the time of purchase details your rights if the vehicle is repossessed.
 If you financed through the dealership, this document is called the Retail Installment Sales Contract or RISC.
 It will state whether you must pay off the full balance of the loan, pay only past due payments, and pay for towing and storage fees.